 When is karyotyping test ordered?

-What does karyotyping test result mean?
+What does the karyotyping test result mean?

-Interpretation of test results must be done by a person with specialized training in cytogenetics.
+Interpretation of test results must be made by a person with specialized training in cytogenetics.
 Some findings are relatively straightforward, such as an extra chromosome 21 (Trisomy 21) indicating Down syndrome, but others may be very complex.